Molecules of carbon dioxide, water and salt

 The foundations of future success.

 The primary years at The Troutbeck School build strong academic foundations and sound character.
-In our small, carefully supervised environment in Troutbeck, Zimbabwe, children develop concentration, independence and responsibility — the habits that prepare them for senior school and, in time, Cambridge IGCSE.
+In our small, carefully supervised environment in Troutbeck, Zimbabwe, children develop concentration, independence and responsibility through daily work with purpose-built materials, real tasks, and consistent adult guidance.
+Those habits prepare them for senior school and, in time, Cambridge IGCSE.

 Want to see evidence?
 Visit Our Lessons in Action.